Cherylrozinski/CherylRozinski-Portfolio/final_project_CherylRozinski.md

 In addition, I will browse media and podcasts to see if there are any powerful voices talking about this problem, who I might be able to embed a quote from using http://soundcite.knightlab.com/ .
 I will make my graphs in **Datawrapper,** and my infographic in **Infogram.**
 To put the entire presentation together, I will use **Shorthand.**
-# Shorthand Tips to Incorporate:
+# Shorthand Tips to Incorporate
+# Planning Tips
-# Planning Tips: 1) Break the story down (above), 2) Start beyond a front cover (with maximize impact), 3) Never ending engagement (call to action), 4) Deadlines (build in time for feedback), 5) Flow & Focus (to ensure it’s easy to follow), 6) Performance (make sure my media is viewable on devices), 7) Use media & interactivity with meaning (must bring something to the story), 8) Using Word (check formatting or save as plain text),
+1) Break the story down (above), 2) Start beyond a front cover (with maximize impact), 3) Never ending engagement (call to action), 4) Deadlines (build in time for feedback), 5) Flow & Focus (to ensure it’s easy to follow), 6) Performance (make sure my media is viewable on devices), 7) Use media & interactivity with meaning (must bring something to the story), 8) Using Word (check formatting or save as plain text),
+# Design Tips
-# Design Tips: 1) Start simple (clean with headers), 2) Mobile based use, 3) Headers & pull-quotes to add signals (chunked), 4) Style consistency, 5) Watch the eyes of people/animals (don’t cover)
+1) Start simple (clean with headers), 2) Mobile based use, 3) Headers & pull-quotes to add signals (chunked), 4) Style consistency, 5) Watch the eyes of people/animals (don’t cover)
+# Publishing Tips
-# Publishing Tips: 1) Confident with hosting process (ask questions to TA/Professor if needed), 2) Analytics (data to track)
+1) Confident with hosting process (ask questions to TA/Professor if needed), 2) Analytics (data to track)
+# Promotion Tips
-# Promotion Tips: 1) Thinking beyond the headline (build up an audience, clue or question that entices reader to step into the story, quote cards, moving gifs)
+1) Thinking beyond the headline (build up an audience, clue or question that entices reader to step into the story, quote cards, moving gifs)